Oaks Construction Celebrates 20th Anniversary with Expanded Service Area

 Experienced Roofing Contractors are Now Serving the Pittsburgh Area

-/EIN News/ -- PITTSBURGH, P.A., July 21, 2023 (GLOBE NEWSWIRE) -- Oaks Construction, your trusted and qualified roofing experts, has announced today that they are celebrating twenty years in business by offering their award-winning roofing, windows & siding services in six new cities including Pittsburgh, Pennsylvania.
+PITTSBURGH, P.A., July 21, 2023 — Oaks Construction, your trusted and qualified roofing experts, has announced today that they are celebrating twenty years in business by offering their award-winning roofing, windows & siding services in six new cities including Pittsburgh, Pennsylvania.
 For the past two decades, the contractor company has been providing exceptional home improvement services to thousands of happy customers.

 Founded in 2003 by Kristopher Oaks, the family-owned and operated business is built on principles of professionalism, honesty, fairness, and integrity in all relationships with customers, professional contacts, and suppliers alike.